rodrinoblega/stori/README.md

 ## Clean Architecture

 The architecture is based on the concept of Clean Architecture.
 Clean Architecture is a software design principle to create a clear separation between different components of an application.
 This structure enhances maintainability, testability, and scalability by defining clear boundaries between layers.

-Organizing the code into distinct layers ensures that the business logic remains independent of external frameworks or infrastructure.
-This approach allows for easy adaptability to new requirements, facilitates testing, and promotes a clear structure that enhances collaboration and code readability
+**Organizing the code into distinct layers ensures that the business logic remains independent of external frameworks or infrastructure, making it easier to adapt to future changes, such as switching from one external tool (e.g., PostgreSQL) to another (e.g., MongoDB), without impacting the core application logic.**
 The architecture consists of four main layers:

 - Entities: Core business logic and data structures.